pjft/daphne-emu/README.md

     sudo apt install libsdl-dev libglew-dev libvorbis-dev

+## Laserdisc images and ROMs

+The laserdisc and game ROMs necessary to play a game are not included here.
+You'll need to buy those from [Digital Leisure](http://digitalleisure.com) and copy them into `~/.daphne/vldp_dl/` and `~/.daphne/roms`, respectively.

+If you do not install them, you'll get an error message like:

+    ROM dl_f2_u1.bin couldn't be found in roms/lair/, or in ./roms/lair.zip

 ## Running Daphne

 This version of daphne comes with a simple command line frontend: